 • Oakleaf: Light prune soon after flowering

-• Panicle: Heavy prune in late winter or early spring
+• Panicle: Heavy pruning in late winter or early spring

 • Smooth: Heavy prune in late winter or early spring